 Every student must present evidence of the satisfactory completion of the research tool requirement.
 Only one tool is required.
 The department defines the following as appropriate for completion of the Research Tool.

-• Take a course.
+- Take a course.
 In accordance with the psychology guidelines, students may take courses in computer programming, mathematics, electronics, biochemistry, histological techniques, foreign language, pharmacology, or advanced statistics.
 A student must earn at least a B in a course intended to satisfy the research tool requirement.
-Course credits taken in conjunction with completing the Tool Requirement do not count toward credit hours required for the degree.
-Furthermore, any course used toward the research tool requirement may not be included in the out-of-area courses.
+Course credits taken in conjunction with completing the Research Tool Requirement do not count toward the overall credit hours required for the degree.
+Furthermore, any course used toward the Research Tool requirement may not be used to satisfy the out-of-area course requirement.

 Dissertation

-Students must submit an acceptable dissertation which demonstrates that they are capable of doing independent scholarly work and are able to formulate conclusions which should modify or extend previous knowledge.
+Students must submit an acceptable dissertation that demonstrates that they are capable of doing independent scholarly work and are able to formulate conclusions that modify or extend previous knowledge.
 Students must be formally admitted to candidacy before the dissertation proposal can be accepted and approved.

 Full Time Study in Residence

-Each student in a doctoral program must engage in full-time study beyond the master's degree or equivalent at the University in at least two sessions after admission to the advanced program.
-This requirement is designed to insure for each doctoral student a sustained period of intensive intellectual growth.
-For this purpose a student will enroll in full-time study (9 credits) taken in each of two sessions, or in a regular session and a summer session, not necessarily consecutive, which must be completed satisfactorily.
+Each student in the doctoral program must engage in full-time study at the University in at least two sessions after admission to the advanced program.
+This requirement is designed to ensure each doctoral student experiences a sustained period of intensive intellectual growth.
+For this purpose, a student will enroll in full-time study (consisting of at least 9 credits of approved course work) in any two sessions, not necessarily consecutive, which must be completed satisfactorily.

 Admission to Candidacy

-A student is admitted to candidacy for the degree of Doctor of Philosophy upon the following:
+A clinical student is admitted to candidacy for the degree of Doctor of Philosophy upon the following:

-1. Satisfactory completion of the research competency paper;
+- Satisfactory completion of the Initial Research Project;

 Statute of Limitations

-All courses used to satisfy degree requirements (other than Psy 899) must have been completed no more than eight years prior to the semester in which the degree is officially granted by the University.
-This limitation also applies to all courses taken at other institutions for which transfer credit has been granted by the University.
+All courses used to satisfy degree requirements (other than APSY 899) must have been completed no more than eight years prior to the semester in which the degree is officially granted by the University.

-In addition to meeting department and university requirements for the Ph.D., students enrolled in the clinical area are required to complete the clinical core.
-The clinical core consists of the following:
+In addition to meeting department and university requirements for the Ph.D., students enrolled in the clinical program are required to complete the clinical core.
+The clinical core consists of the following courses:

-• Psy 671 Clinical Methods II: Psychotherapy and Behavior Change (3);
+- APSY 671 Clinical Methods II: Psychotherapy and Behavior Change (3 credits);

-• Psy 672 Clinical Methods III: Psychotherapy and Behavior Change (3);
+- APSY 672 Clinical Methods III: Psychotherapy and Behavior Change (3 credits);

-• Psy 675A Introduction to Clinical Psychology: The Scientist-Practitioner (2);
+- APSY 675A Introduction to Clinical Psychology: The Scientist-Practitioner (2 credits);

-• Psy 677A,B Professional Issues and Current Directions in Clinical Psychology (3,3)
+- APSY 677A,B Professional Issues and Current Directions in Clinical Psychology (3,3 credits)

-A predoctoral internship is required of all students in the clinical area.
-It may take the form of a full calendar year spent in a local or distant agency.
+A predoctoral internship is required of all students in the clinical program.
+This internship typically takes the form of a full calendar year spent in an external clinical setting.

 Federal Licensure/Certification Disclosure